How to avoid International Wire Transfer Fees & Intermediary Bank Fees 2024

 If you want to limit your international money transfer fees, it’s worth checking out providers like OFX, Wise, XE and WorldRemit.
 Here’s why.

-1. Wise send money overseas using the mid-market exchange rate
+1. Wise – send money overseas using the mid-market rate

-If you need more, you can also open a Wise account to hold 50+ currencies, and get paid like a local in up to 10 currencies.
-You can still send payments to 70+ countries – and you’ll always get the midmarket exchange rate and low transparent fees.
+If you need more, you can also open a Wise account to hold 40+ currencies, and get paid like a local in 8+ currencies.
+You can still send payments to 160+ countries from your account – and get the mid-market exchange rate with low transparent fees.

-2. OFX a specialist transfer service with personalized services
+2. OFX – specialist transfer service with personalized services

-3. XE a transfer provider without transfer fees or minimum amounts
+3. XE – transfer provider without transfer fees or minimum amounts

 XE has been around for more than 25 years and does not charge any fixed fee for sending money overseas.
 You can transfer as much as 535,000 USD per payment, and XE only makes money on the exchange rate they offer you.